Ringo Brown: Storylines

 Ringo decides to get a job on a building site, but discovers that Toadie is serving a writ on his boss, Jim Dolan (Scott Parameter) over a previous job.
 When Donna goes to pick Ringo up from the site, she is crushed by some scaffolding and Ringo helps her to breathe.
 When Donna gets better, Ringo tells her he loves her and proposes.
 Donna initially turns him down, but then proposes to him and he accepts.
 Ringo wins a Green Card to work in the US and he and Donna bring forward their wedding.
 Prue arrives in town and is forced to tell Ringo that she has split up with his father.
 Ringo panics when Donna is late to the wedding, but she soon turns up and they marry.
 Donna then moves in with Ringo and the Kennedys.
 On their one-month anniversary, Ringo goes out of town to buy Donna's favourite cupcakes.
-As he is walking back to the car, Stephanie Scully comes round the corner on her bike and hits Ringo.
+As he is walking back to the car, Stephanie Scully comes round the corner on her motorbike and hits Ringo.
 He is taken to the hospital, but dies from his injuries.